 Flexible Webhook Quickstart

-This example creates a webhook that tracks large USDC transfers (Whale Transfers) using the ERC-20 Transfer Stream on Ethereum Mainnet.
+This example creates a Webhook that tracks large USDC transfers (Whale Transfer) using the ERC-20 Transfer Stream on Ethereum Mainnet.

-For an overview of Flexible Webhook concepts and key features, refer to Flexible Webhook Overview.
+For an overview of Flexible Webhook concepts and key features, see Flexible Webhook Overview.

 1-1.
 Sign Up for Nodit Console

-If you are new to Nodit, visit the link below to sign up for the Nodit Console.
+If you are new to Nodit, visit the link below to create a Nodit Console account.

-You need a listener server to receive webhook notifications.
-In a real service you would build your own, but for this example we use a third-party service.
+You need a listener server to receive Webhook notifications.
+In a production environment you would build this yourself, but for this example you can use a third-party service.

 -